tlverse/tlverse-handbook/08-tmle3mopttx.md

 5. Using the same simulation, perform a variable importance analysis using Q-learning.
 How do the results change and why?

-### The Ideas in Action

-1. Using the WASH benefits data, extract the optimal ITR for exact individual.
-   Which intervention is the most dominant?
-Why do you think that is?

-2. Consider simpler rules for the WASH benefits data example.
-What set of rules are picked?

-3. Using the WASH benefits data, estimate the realistic optimal ITR and the corresponding value of the realistic ITR.
-Did the results change?

-4. Change the treatment to Mother's education (momedu), and estimate the value under the ITR in this setting.
-What do the results indicate?
-Can we intervene on such a variable?

 ### Advanced Topics